dreamking60/d3-start-to-finish-leanpub/manuscript/05 D3 Requests.md

 }
 ```

 You then create a new object with any transformations you wish to apply and return it.
+In our example, we convert `indicator1` and `indicator2` into numbers using `parseFloat`.

 The array of objects that's passed into `dataIsReady` now consists of the transformed objects:

 ```js
 [